Beloved Michigan Cop Took Vacation. COVID Made It His Last.

 “This is Unit 1414.
 I’ll be checking into service… and I’ll be taking a mighty bite out of crime.”

 Along with the other standard equipment, Brown would have a mask in this time of COVID-19.
-He observed all the recommended precautions, McCarthy said.
+He observed all the recommended precautions, McDonald said.

 In an October ruling on a lawsuit brought by the GOP-dominated Michigan legislature, the state Supreme Court voided Gov. Gretchen Whitmer’s mask mandate.
 A mask order by the state health department remains in place, but it is not enforceable in the way of the seat-belt law that can get you a ticket from a state trooper.